thegetty/quire-docs/CONTRIBUTING.md

 2. Press the blue button that says, “Commit to [branch name].”

 **Push Changes in GitHub**
-1. You will be given the option to "Push origin."
-Click this button.
+1. Click the button that says "Push origin."
 2. Now the changes you've made have been successfully saved to your branch on GitHub.

 ### 3. Submit Your Contribution